aerospike-labs/stock-exchange/README.md

 When the offer is accepted it is logged as a transaction in the exchange, then an "update" event is sent out to the brokers.

-### Exchange Update
+### Exchange Price Update Noticiation

-When a transaction is closed, then the exchange will broadcast and event of the last price of a stock.
+When a transaction is closed, then the exchange will broadcast a notification of the last price of a stock.

-	{"method": "update", "params": [TICKET, QTY, PRICE]}
+	{"method": "price", "params": [TICKET, QTY, PRICE]}

 ### Exchange Price List